 - tricyclic antidepressants, such as imipramine and amitriptyline

-- diabetes drugs, such as glimepiride and glyburide
+- drugs to treat diabetes, such as glimepiride and glyburide

-If a person suspects they have a UTI, they should see a doctor.
-While Cipro may be effective for many people with uncomplicated UTIs, some doctors may recommend other treatment options first.
+If someone suspects they have a UTI, they should see a doctor.
+While Cipro is an effective option for many people with uncomplicated UTIs, some doctors recommend other treatment options first.

-Anyone who has concerns about taking Cipro, or any of its possible side effects, should discuss them with a doctor.
-By working directly with a doctor, most people can find the right solution for their UTI.
+Anyone concerned about taking Cipro, or its possible side effects, should discuss them with a doctor.
+By working directly with a medical professional, most people can find the right solution for their UTI.